Wednesday, April 9, 2008

 A key element of student satisfaction, retention and time to completion is the model of online program coordinators at UIS.
 These dedicated academic professionals serve in multiple roles to assure students receive the information, service, and support that they need at a distance.
 Interfacing with faculty members, admissions, records, financial aid, and the full range of personnel and offices at UIS, these coordinators help assure that students succeed in their online experience.

-The Office of Technology-Enhanced Learning is the source of the online program.
-Funded by the VPAA in 1997, the unit began by providing web development for faculty members seeking to put their class syllabi online.
+Funded by the VPAA in 1997 as a unit to support faculty members in the development and deployment of online classes, the unit began by providing web development for faculty members seeking to put their class syllabi online.
 Over time, the unit developed and later purchased a learning management system.

 Now, with seven full time equivalent staff members, the unit provides instructional design, pedagogical support, innovative resources, and daily assistance to faculty members.
-Nearly 350 faculty appointments are served each month.
-In addition, the unit provides review of scholarly articles (three of the staff members serve on editorial boards of major peer-reviewed publications), funding for faculty members to attend national conferences (as resources permit), and publishes/delivers dozens of articles, proceedings papers, and presentations at conferences across the country.
+Nearly 1,000 faculty appointments are served each month.
+In addition, the unit supports ten faculty fellows who conduct research and publish scholarly articles about online and blended learning.

 Library Resources Online

-The UIS Brookens Library provides a wide array of resources - 24 hour online reference desk Ask Away Chat, scores of full text online databases, online book search, and much more.
+The UIS Brookens Library provides a wide array of resources - 24 hour online reference desk Live Chat, scores of full text online databases, online book search, and much more.

 Every Blackboard is configured so that it can accommodate electronic reserves.
 A separate tab is placed in each board for the library with access to all of the online resources as well as instructions on how to have articles and books mailed to your home.